NativeScript/workshop/docs/chapters/chapter5.md

 To pass query parameters into `get` you need to construct a `URLSearchParams` object and add it to `RequestOptionsArgs`, as `search`, like `{ search: <URL Search Params here>}`.

-Luckilly for you the `FootballService` already contains `buildSearchParams` function that can construct a `URLSearchParams` from an object.
+Luckily for you the `FootballService` already contains `buildSearchParams` function that can construct a `URLSearchParams` from an object.

 Your task is to update `RequestOptionsArgs` when calling `get` and add the constructed `URLSearchParams` as `search`.